opensafely-core/backend-server/playbook.md

 #### Updating ehrQL

-For example, to update the ehrQL Docker image, first ensure that CI has finished the `tag-new-version` job & then run:
+For example, to update the ehrQL Docker image, first ensure that ehrQL's CI has finished the `tag-new-version` & `build-and-publish-docker-image` jobs, then run:

 ```bash
 update-docker-image.sh ehrql:v1